neerajsinghnegi/zohort/README.md

 # zohort

 ## K8s- Create a GitHub repo with Kubernetes manifests for a stateless web app.
-Requirements:
 - Deployment with 3 replicas of an Nginx or Node.js app
 - ConfigMap for environment variable (e.g., APP_ENV=prod)
 - Service (ClusterIP) exposing port 80